 When are upcoming business training opportunities?

 We offer training locally, as well as pass on information on training happening via webinar.
-Watch this section for upcoming training dates.
+Please watch our Facebook page for the most recent announcements.

 Can I use your conference room?